 Zoar Village Today

-“While Zoar has some historic sites with interpretive components, they are limited, and the community does not feel like a museum, but rather a functioning rural village that is primarily residential in character.”
-(Powers & Andrus, 2013
+“While Zoar has some historic sites with interpretive components, they are limited, and the community does not feel like a museum, but rather a functioning rural village that is primarily residential in character.”Powers & Andrus, 2013

-Admission to walk through the buildings part of the living-museum cost $8.
+Admission to walk through the buildings part of the living museum costs $8.
 However, there are still 75 families who live in some of the homes around the main part of the village.
-These homes were built between 1817 and present-day.
+These homes were built between 1817 and present day.

-The levee was constructed in 1930s and the engineers recommended allowing the Levee to fail and flood the village.
-In 2012, the village was placed on an annual list of America’s Most Endangered Historic Places by the National Trust for Historic Preservation.
+The levee was constructed in the 1930s, and the engineers recommended allowing it to fail and flood the village.
+In 2012, though, the village was placed on an annual list of America’s Most Endangered Historic Places by the National Trust for Historic Preservation.

 In 2016, the village was named a National Historic Landmark, which makes it one of 73 in Ohio.
-In May, Zoar made the list of best small towns to visit in 2017 by Smithsonian Magazine.
-Zoar was also featured in issues of Early American Life and Timeline Magazine.
+In May, it made the list of best small towns to visit in 2017 by Smithsonian Magazine.
+Zoar Ohio was also featured in issues of Early American Life and Timeline Magazine.

 Baker, J. (2017, May 20).
 Zoar celebrates National Historic Landmark designation at Maifest.
 Times Reporter.
 Retrieved from http://www.timesreporter.com/news/20170520/zoar-celebrates-national-historic-landmark-designation-at-maifest

 Baker, J. (2017, May 6).
 Zoar makes Smithsonian list of best small towns to visit in 2017.
 The Repository.
 Retrieved July 25, 2017, from http://www.cantonrep.com/news/20170506/zoar-makes-smithsonian-list-of-best-small-towns-to-visit-in-2017

 Glaser, S. (2017, May 13).
 Historic Zoar, Ohio’s one-time communist village, thrives in bicentennial year.
 The Plain Dealer.
 Retrieved July 25, 2017, from http://www.cleveland.com/travel/index.ssf/2017/05/historic_zoar_ohios_one-time_c.html